beezly/s3olav/README.md

 The lambda won't deal well with large files (over c.
 500MB).
 This is because it does not stream content through the lambda.
 Instead it downloads to a temporary file, scans and then returns the object to the caller.
 It's possible that this could be made more efficient if I can work out how to get libclamav to scan a stream.

+The build process pulls in the latest anti-virus definitions at runtime.
+If you want to update them, rebuild the container